-Mr. Facciponti is a former federal prosecutor with in-house experience whose practice focuses on white collar defense, internal investigations, and cybersecurity.
+Mr. Facciponti is a former federal prosecutor with in-house experience whose practice focuses on white collar defense, internal investigations, cybersecurity, and data privacy.

 For nearly nine years, Mr. Facciponti was a prosecutor at the U.S. Attorney’s Office for the Southern District of New York, where he handled complex and high-profile cases involving a wide-range of financial and computer crimes, including computer hacking, fraud, money laundering, and intellectual property theft.
 He regularly appeared in Manhattan federal court, tried six cases to verdict in jury and bench trials, and argued several appeals before the Second Circuit.
 In 2010, Mr. Facciponti received an FBI Director’s Award for outstanding cyber investigation, based on his work in investigating and disrupting a major international computer hacking ring that targeted financial institutions.